 Withholding of removal is a form of relief available to individuals facing deportation from the United States.
-It is designed to protect individuals from being returned to a country where they would likely face persecution or torture.
-This legal remedy is grounded in the United Nations Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, as well as the Immigration and Nationality Act (INA).
+It is designed to protect individuals from being returned to a country where they would more likely than not face persecution or torture.
+This protection exists under two separate authorities: statutory withholding under the Immigration and Nationality Act (INA §241(b)(3)) and protection under the Convention Against Torture (CAT) implemented by regulation (see 8 CFR § 1208.16).

 Key Takeaways